Children's Comprehensive Bible Question Quiz

 c.
 Canaanites.

-He didn't last long, as young David the shepherd killed him with a sling and stone.
+He didn't last long, as young David the shepherd killed him with a sling and a stone.

 -

-How many wives does the Bible say King Solomon had?
+How many wives does the Bible state that King Solomon had?

-c.
-King Solomon had a total of over 700 wives and concubines in his harem.
+King Solomon had over 700 wives and concubines in his harem.

 -

-Who was given a coat of many colors by his father, Jacob?
+Who received a multicolored coat from his father, Jacob?

 a.
-John the Baptist because he lived as a hermit in the wilderness.
+John the Baptist, who lived as a hermit in the wilderness.

-c.
-Jacob gave his coat to his favorite son, Joseph.
+Jacob (aka Israel) gave his coat of many colors to his eleventh and favorite son, Joseph.

 -

-What happened after Jacob gave the coat to his son?
+What happened to Joseph after his father Jacob gave him the coat of many colors?

-c.
-The brothers were happy, and they threw a party.
+b.
+The brothers were pleased and threw him a party.

 -